capucinewyseur/quant-dashboard/README.md

 4. Select a trading strategy
 5. Adjust strategy parameters using the sliders
 6. View the results in the dashboard

+### Price Prediction Feature (Bonus)

+The dashboard includes a simple predictive model using **Linear Regression** to forecast future prices:

+- **Model**: Simple Linear Regression (y = a*x + b)
+- **Forecast Period**: 30 days ahead
+- **Confidence Interval**: ±2 standard deviations (95% confidence)
+- **Display**:
+  - Integrated in the main chart (orange dashed line with shaded confidence band)
+  - Separate dedicated prediction chart below the main chart
+  - Prediction summary metrics (predicted price, expected change, confidence range)

+The prediction model uses historical price data to fit a linear trend and extrapolates it into the future.
+Note that this is a simple model for demonstration purposes and should not be used for actual trading decisions.

 ### Running Daily Reports Manually